falabrettir/BEM/README.md

 # BEM
-Better Energy Management (B.E.M.) consists of a smart output adapter that measures and control power usage on resistive loads
+Better Energy Management (B.E.M.) consists of a smart output adapter that measure and control power usage on resistive loads